urbanjost/M_system/README.md

      fpm build
      fpm test
 ```
-This will compile the M_system module and build all the example programs from
+This will compile the M_system module, run the unit tests and build
-the document pages in the PROGRAMS/ sub-directory.
+all the example programs from the document pages in the example/
+sub-directory.

 or just list it as a dependency in your fpm.toml project file.
 ```toml